lucaisacoder/cmake-yaml-parser/README.rst

 License
 ==========
-The cmake-yaml-parser is distributed under Apache license 2.0.
+cmake-yaml-parser is distributed under Apache license 2.0.

 see `LICENSE`_ for details.